HobnobMancer/SI_Foltanyi_et_al_2023/README.md

 All 12 proteins were from _Thermotoga_ species.

-To investigate if the entire GH3-CE7 gene cluster was conserved, the protein record of the product from the gene immediately upstream of the GH3 encoding gene (which was labelled by FlaGs as __) and which was individually clustered, was retrieved mannually from the _Thermotoga_ sp.
-2812B (GCF_000789335.1) assembly.
-The protein was annotated as XXX, and the protein sequence was queried against the NR database using the BLOSUM45 matrix.
-This identified .....
+To investigate if the entire GH3-CE7 gene cluster was conserved, the protein record of the product from the gene immediately upstream of the GH3 (WP_008194121.1) encoding gene (which was labelled by FlaGs as pseudogene_69.3) and which was individually clustered, was retrieved mannually from the _Thermotoga_ sp.
+2812B (GCF_000789335.1) assembly (ASM78933v1).
+- Locus tag: T2812B_RS04540
+- Product: ABC transporter ATP-binding protein
+- Protein: WP_004082591.1
+- location: complement(905080..906083)

+The protein was annotated as ABC transporter ATP-binding protein.

 ##### _Thermotoga_ sp.
 TBGT1765 () and _Thermtoga_ sp.
 TBGT1766 ()

 1765
+annotated as pseudogene_27.2 by flags located at 30820	31783
+retrieved from GCF_000784795.1
+locus_tag="TBGT1765_RS08750"
+RefSeq:WP_004082591.1
+ABC transporter ATP-binding protein

 1766
 GCF_000784825.1 assemby ASM78482v1, assembly level of contig